MattiSG/WebServiceForm/README.md

 	- `reset`:	defaults to the original value of the submit input.
 	- `request`:	defaults to "Sending…".
 	- `success`:	defaults to "Thank you!".
-	- `failure`:	defaults ot "Try again".
+	- `failure`:	defaults to "Try again".

 	Set any of these to `false` to prevent the value from updating.